 Public Safety provides law enforcement and security services.
-The department is staffed with six full time officers.
+The department is staffed with 5 full time officers.
 There are three sworn certified police officers who have attended the West Virginia State Police Academy and maintain their certification by attending annual in-service training.
-Public Safety also employs three security guards to patrol the campus.
+Public Safety also employs two full time security guards to patrol the campus.
+Part time security personnel are also utilized during extracurricular activities or emergencies.